 Gate valves are linear motion valves that shut off a stream by sliding a closure element into the flow.

-A drain valve is used for getting rid of excess media.
+A drain valve is used to get rid of excess media.

 Diverter valves reroute gas flow as well.